kaiomagalhaes/blog/en/docker.md

 What is Docker you ask?
 Let's use the description that they provide in their [site](https://www.docker.com/what-docker):

 ```
-Docker containers wrap up a piece of software in a complete filesystem that contains everything
-it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
+Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.
 ```
 **"It will always run the same"** it is like a salve in our old wounds.

 So using it in the development and production environments we can assure that they will be the same and that ghost of "It works on my machine" will fade alway.

-Here we are going to explain how we develop and setup our servers to production with a Ruby on Rails application.
+Here we are going to explain how we develop and setup our servers to production.

+In this tutorial we are going use a Ruby on Rails application as example.

 First you need to [install docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)